-It might come as a surprise to learn that there are 50 tiger reserves in India, with the country host to more than two-thirds of the world’s tiger population – with such a variety on offer, it’s important to know where to go.
+It might come as a surprise to learn that there are 50 tiger reserves in India, with the country host to more than two-thirds of the world’s tiger population – indeed, at the last count there were over 3,000 animals, up by a third in just four years.
 This guide will introduce you to the best destinations to maximise your chance at spotting this elusive big cat, while pointing you in the direction of the finest accommodation.
 With jungle-clad spas and luxury tented camps, going on safari takes on a glamorous air.

 Once the royal hunting grounds of the Jaipur maharajas, today Ranthambore National Park has opened its 1,300 square kilometres of ridge-dotted scrub to all.
 And the tigers seem comfortable there, hunting in broad daylight unperturbed by humans.
 Their brashness has been rewarded with an ever-growing number of young which, when combined with Ranthambore’s relatively small size, ranks the reserve among India’s finest for tiger sightings.